Current season league stats

-Adam Webster arrived at the club from Bristol City in August 2019.
+Adam Webster arrived at the Amex on a four-year deal from Bristol City in August 2019.

 Born in Chichester, West Sussex, Webster began his career just across the Hampshire border with Portsmouth.